Frequently Asked Questions

 Are you covered by health insurance?

-As a Licensed Massage and Bodywork Therapist and allied health professional, Massage treatments are covered by most extended healthcare insurance policies.
+As a Licensed Massage and Bodywork Therapist and allied health professional, Therapeutic Massage treatments are covered by most extended healthcare insurance policies.
 I do not bill your insurance, however.
 You pay me directly and I provide an itemized receipt at your request that you may submit to your insurance provider for reimbursement.
 Please note: You are responsible for obtaining the details of your insurance plan.
 In many cases you will be required to provide a letter of medical necessity for massage therapy from your physician.

 What are my payment options?